top of page

 Horse safari volunteer rider looking at a giraffe.

 You will be volunteering with ‘The Horse Safari Company’, owned by Tamlyn Whitebread.
-The Horse Safari Company moved to Shikondo Game Farm in March 2023.
-The farm is 2000 hectares/4950 acres, and hosts a variety of species of wildlife.
+The Horse Safari Company is based between Mauricedale Game Reserve, and Nkomazi Game Reserve.
+Mauricedale is 6500 hectares, and hosts a variety of species of wildlife.

-In South Africa a smaller reserve is referred to as a game farm.
+In South Africa a smaller reserve is referred to as a game reserve.
 Many people panic when they hear this term, as they think this means that animals are being raised for hunting, but this is not always the case.
 This is a generalised term used by South Africans for any property with larger wildlife species on it, otherwise referred to as ‘game’.
-We would like to assure you that hunting no longer takes place on the property.
+We would like to assure you that neither property is a hunting lodge.

-Shikondo is the main base for volunteers, and hosts a variety of wildife species to view from the saddle, including elephants, zebra, wildebeest, warthog, many different species of antelope such as impala, bushbuck, wildebeest and nyala.
+Mauricedale hosts a variety of wildife species to view from the saddle, including buffalo, hippos, zebra, wildebeest, warthog, many different species of antelope such as impala, bushbuck, wildebeest and nyala.

-Volunteers will also spend a few days per fortnight at Nkomazi Private Game Reserve, famous for it's amazing, up-close cheetah encounters from horseback!
+Volunteers will also spend a week at Nkomazi Private Game Reserve, famous for it's amazing, up-close cheetah encounters from horseback!

 Nkomazi is a 15,000-hectare reserve, where lowveld meets highveld.
 Home to lion, leopard, cheetah, buffalo and elephant, riders can get some great wildlife viewing and personal encounters with many of the more exciting larger game species.